Bill raising homestead amount and tying it to local home prices passed Legislature and was signed by governor September 18, 2020.

 The declared homestead operates differently: the homestead amounts are the same, but the declared homestead protects exempt equity if you voluntarily sell your home.
 CCP 704.910.

 The exempt proceeds remain protected for six months from the voluntary sale of the home.
 That six month period is intended to provide a window in which you can reinvest the homestead in a replacement home.
-Pending legislation may preserve protection without new purchase.
+But, as we said before, the homestead amount often won’t buy a new house and the proceeds lose their protection in six months.
+We need a legislative fix.

 Either spouse can claim the entire exemption